 Grand Forks, ND 58202-8373

-Single-day and multi-day permits may be purchased by anyone who needs to park at the University.
 Annual permit holders who have forgotten their permit may be issued a free temporary permit.
 These permits are valid in parking lots that correspond with the permit type and dates issued.
 The information on a temporary permit must match the vehicle it is issued to.
+Please stop in Twamley 204 with an ID to receive your temporary pass.